MakeMeSenpai/the_damned/README.md

 ### Previous Updates:
 {Last Update: 10/18/20}
+- 0.1.3
+    - Added git master branches for safer development.
+This lets me experiment with feature requests and more without breaking the current game.
+As well as other banches for more defined updates.

 - 0.1.0
     - Background is now visual and ready!!
 Woot, woot!
 We are very much on our way to getting this thing off the ground and running.